Pairing Champagne with Food

 Amuse-Bouche

 If you’re planning to drink bubbles while your guests begin to arrive, consider the small bites that will be put out to greet them.
 Whether it’s a crudités of radish and butter, cured Italian meat, or a platter of deviled eggs, pick a wine that won’t spoil the appetite.
-Something light and bright should do.
+Something light, dry, crisp and bright should do such as an extra brut or brut nature rosé, or a mineral chardonnay dominant blend or blanc de blancs.

 fatcork pairing: Adrien Redon Extra Brut